TejShiv/Pichia-CFPS-proteomics/README.md

 # Analysis Code — Shivakumar et al.
-## *Mechanistic insights into microsomes in a Pichia pastoris cell-free system*
+## *Opening the black box: proteomic and single-vesicle dissection of microsomes in a Pichia pastoris cell-free system*

 ---